Skip to content

 Whether you’re a regular visitor to Sissinghurst Castle Garden, or planning your first trip, make your group visit a happy and memorable one.

-Enjoying the gardens in July at Sissinghurst Castle, Kent | © National Trust Images/Arnhel de Serra
+Visitors on a garden tour at Sissinghurst Castle Garden | © National Trust Images/Arnhel de Serra

-Enjoy an early-bird tour
+Enjoy an early-bird tour at Sissinghurst

-From March to October on Tuesday, Friday, Saturday and Sunday mornings, from 10am-11am, there’s exclusive garden access for early-bird groups, before normal opening hours.
+From March to October on Tuesday, Friday, Saturday and Sunday mornings, from 9am-11am, there’s exclusive garden access for early-bird groups, before normal opening hours.
 This is a guided visit where you can find out more about the garden, the wider estate and its history and then stay a while to explore on your own.

 The guided tours are in English and large groups are often split into smaller groups of approximately 10, with one guide per group.
 Please make sure that you have sufficient interpreters, if required.